-If you're eligible for Medicare due to ESRD, Medicare pays secondary to TRS-Care because federal rules require TRS-Care coverage to be primary for a certain period.
-Once your Medicare Part A becomes your primary coverage, your TRS-Care monthly premium and your TRS-Care deductible go down.
+If you're eligible for Medicare due to ESRD, Medicare pays secondary to TRS-Care because federal rules require TRS-Care to be the primary payor for a certain period.
+Once your Medicare Part A becomes your primary coverage, your TRS-Care monthly premium and deductible go down.
 If you're eligible due to ESRD, please let TRS know by phone or in writing.